 Nacional product, Penarol star

 Maspoli was born in Montevideo on 12 October 1917, “the same day that Columbus discovered America”, as he often remarked.
 Though he was a Penarol-supporting defender as a boy, he learned his football in the youth ranks at Nacional, making his goalkeeping debut in the reserve team at the age of 16.
-After six seasons with El Bolso and two more with Liverpool, where he made his first division debut, Maspoli moved to Penarol, where he became an idol.
+After six seasons with El Bolso and two more with Liverpool of Montevideo, where he made his first division debut, Maspoli moved to Penarol, where he became an idol.

 In 1944, three years after his arrival at the club, he won the first of his six Uruguayan league winners’ medals with El Manya.
 He played his first game for Uruguay the following year, during which he helped Penarol to another league crown, their last until 1949, when he formed part of the fabled team known as La Máquina (The Machine).